 Next, we added filter conditions on the Product Name.
 To do this, Please drag and drop the Product Name from Dimension Region to Filters Shelf.
-Once you complete, a new window will open to write the condition.
+Once you complete it, a new window will open to write the condition.

-In some versions, parameter control may display automatically.
+In some versions, Tableau parameters control may display automatically.
 If this is not the case, please click on the Dropdown arrow in the upper right corner of a param name and select the below-marked option.

 Once we complete it, you can see the control.
 Our report will default display Top 10 records because we specified the Current value as 10 while creating it.

 Let us change the Parameter number to Top 100.
 Notice that our report displays the Top 100 product names based on the number.